 Using donor eggs – what to consider?

 If you have decided to use donor eggs for fertility treatment, there are some things you must consider before choosing your preferred egg donor.
 At Cryos you can choose between egg donors with a Basic or Extended Profile and egg donors with Adult Photos or possible future contact.
 To help you get started we have put together this guide on how to choose an egg donor.
+You can also book a free call with our Customer Care Team and get personal guidance about how to get started on your fertility journey.

 Learn more about infertility and talk to others